Omarelshaer2/simple_shell/README.md

 # a simple shell rebuild :
 This is a simple UNIX command interpreter written as part of the Alx software engineering course.
+For more information about Alx, visit (https://www.alxafrica.com/).

 ### Environment :
 Upon invocation, this shell receives and copies the environment of the parent process in which it was executed.
 This environment is an array of *name-value* strings describing variables in the format *NAME=VALUE*.
 A few key environmental variables are: